 Within the extensive land of China, types of nian gao vary a lot in different areas.
 From northern regions and the south nian gao almost seems like entirely different things.

 In northern China, local people usually eat white nian gao, while in northwest China, people eat yellow nian gao.
-In southwest area, water-mill-made nian gao is a popular dessert.
+In the southwest area, water-mill-made nian gao is a popular dessert.
 Red, green, or purple rice cakes made from vegetable dye are common food eaten in southern China.
 They are usually cooked with vegetables and meat.

 The flavors of nian gao can be divided into two major types: